WindSoilder/ajson-rpc2/README.md

     # should return
     {"jsonrpc": "2.0", "result": 19, "id": 1}

+Note that there is no standard client implementation, if you need a client sample(written in python), you can check `client.py` file which lays in `accept_tests` folder.
+Here is an example for the usage of `client.py`:

+    # assume that you have run server successfully, and the port is 9999
+    from client import MockJsonRPC2Client

+    client = MockJsonRPC2Client(ip_addr, 9999)
+    client.connect()
+    client.send_data({"jsonrpc": "2.0", "method": "subtract", "params": [42, 23], "id": 1})

+    client.recv()  # which will get result back from server

+`MockJsonRPC2Client` can send python object(which can be parsed in json) to server.
+But please note that it's just a client for testing.

 # Features
 1. Easy to use, support both async call and sync call